SumZer0-git/EDAPGui/readme.md

 The error is usually as a result of mss incompatibility.
 Try pip install mss==8.0.3 or pip install mss==8.0.3.

+## Upgrades
+If you install a new version, copy the **Configs** folder from the old version to the new version to retain the settings you have configured.
+Refer to the release notes to identify and configuration that needs to be changed for that version upgrade.

 # Running ED_AP
 * With Elite Dangerous (ED) running, start ED_AP:
     * By double clicking start_ed_ap.bat in Windows Explorer (preferred method).